Intelix8996/cdm-project/docs/platform-description.md

 ## VS Code Integration

-For the text editor we decied to use VS Code as it is free modern software with a lot of customization options via extensions.
+For the text editor we decided to use VS Code as it is free modern software with a lot of customization options via extensions.

-To make support for cdm8 assembler we develpoed an extension for VS Code that adds syntax highlighting for assembly and C preprocessor directives as well as code snippets.
+To make support for cdm8 assembler we developed an extension for VS Code that adds syntax highlighting for assembly and C preprocessor directives as well as code snippets.

 This extension is published in VS Code Marketplace can be easily found.